awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-python-middleware.md

 When you add the middleware to your application and configure a segment name, the X\-Ray SDK for Python creates a segment for each sampled request\.
 This segment includes timing, method, and disposition of the HTTP request\.
 Additional instrumentation creates subsegments on this segment\.

-When you add the middleware to your application and configure a segment name, the X\-Ray SDK for Python creates a segment for each sampled request\.
-This segment includes timing, method, and disposition of the HTTP request\.
-Additional instrumentation creates subsegments on this segment\.

 The X\-Ray SDK for Python supports the following middleware to instrument incoming HTTP requests:
 + Django
 + Flask